oneapi-src/oneAPI-samples/DirectProgramming/DPC++/SparseLinearAlgebra/merge-spmv/README.md

 ## Purpose
 Sparse linear algebra algorithms are common in HPC, in fields as machine learning and computational science.
 In this sample, a merge based sparse matrix and vector multiplication algorithm is implemented.
 The input matrix is in compressed sparse row format.
 Use a parallel merge model enables the application to efficiently offload compute intensive operation to the GPU.
-For comparison, the application is run sequentially and parallel with run times for each displayed in the application's output.
-The device where the code us run is also identified.
+For comparison, the application is run sequentially and parallelly with run times for each displayed in the application's output.
+The device where the code is run is also identified.

 The workgroup size requirement is 256.
 If your hardware cannot support this, the application will present an error.